makrai/notes/ravishankar19-multiling-probe.md

 # Abstract

-* from a typological perspective amongst others – multilingual variants of existing encoders on probing datasets constructed for 6 non-English languages.
+* from a typological perspective amongst others – multilingual variants of existing encoders on probing datasets constructed for 6 non-English languages
-* we probe each layer of a multiple monolingual RNN-based ELMo models, the transformer-based BERT’s cased and uncased multilingual variants, and a variant of BERT that uses a cross-lingual modelling scheme (XLM).
+* we probe each layer of a multiple monolingual RNN-based ELMo models, the transformer-based BERT’s cased and uncased multilingual variants, and a variant of BERT that uses a cross-lingual modelling scheme (XLM)
-* English, as well as French, German, Spanish, Russian, Turkish and Finnish.
+* English, as well as French, German, Spanish, Russian, Turkish and Finnish

 # 1 Intro

 * Detailed evaluations have naturally followed: these have either been
   * follow-up works to papers describing contextl repr sys e.g. Peters+ (2018b)
-  * evaluating a broad class of encoders on a variety of tasks (Perone+ 2018).
+  * evaluating a broad class of encoders on a variety of tasks (Perone+ 2018)
 * quantify what sort of linguistic information our encoders retain, and
   * how this information varies across language, across encoder, and across task
-  * quantify differences between settings rather than absolute results.
+  * quantify differences between settings rather than absolute results

 # 2 prior work